ncatlab/nlab-content/pages/619.md

 * Let $S$ be the set of morphisms $s$ in $A$ such that $Q^*(s)$ is invertible in $B$; and $P_S:A\to A[S^{-1}]$ canonical [[localization]] functor; then the unique functor $H : A[S^{-1}]\to B$ such that $Q^* = H\circ P_S$ (given by the universal property of localization) is an equivalence of categories.

 +--{.query}
-Zoran: Gabriel-Zisman neglect the set theoretical issues on the EXISTENCE of localizations.
+Zoran: Gabriel--Zisman neglect the set theoretical issues on the EXISTENCE of localizations.
 Is the last conditions really equivalent or we need to make some set-theoretical assumptions ?
 =--